-(f) Meeting of Parties; Planning for Discovery.
-Except when otherwise ordered, the parties shall, as soon as practicable and in any event at least 14 days before a scheduling conference is held or a scheduling order is due under Rule 16(b), meet to discuss the nature and their claims and defenses basis of and the possibilities for a prompt settlement or resolution of the case, to make or arrange for the disclosures required by subparagraph (a)(1), and to develop a proposed discovery plan.
+(f) Meeting of Parties; Planning for At any time after Conference.
+Discovery commencement of an action the court may direct the attorneys for the parties to appear before it for a conference on the subject of discovery.
+The court shall do-so upon-motion by the attorney-for any party if the motion includes Except when otherwise ordered, the parties shall, as soon as practicable and in any event at least 14 days before a scheduling conference is held or a scheduling order is due under Rule 16(b), meet to discuss the nature and basis of their claims and defenses and the possibilities for a prompt settlement or resolution of the case, to make or arrange for the disclosures required by subparagraph (a)(1), and to develop a proposed discovery plan.
 The plan shall indicate the parties' views and proposals concerning:

-(1) what changes should be made in the timing or form of disclosures under paragraph (a), including a statement as to when the disclosures under subparagraph (a)(1) were made or will be made and what are appropriate intervals for supplementation of disclosure under Rule 26(e)(1);

-(2) the subjects on which discovery may be needed, when discovery should be completed, and whether discovery should be conducted in phases or be limited to or focused upon particular issues;
+(1) a statement of the issues as they then appear what changes should be made in the timing or form of disclosures under paragraph (a), including a statement as to when the disclosures under subparagraph (a)(1) were made or will be made and what are appropriate intervals for supplementation of disclosure under Rule 26(e)(1); (2) a proposed plan and schedule of discovery the subjects on which discovery may be needed, when discovery should be completed, and whether discovery should be conducted in phases or be limited to or focused upon particular issues;

-(3) what changes should be made in the limitations on discovery imposed under these rules and what other limitations should be imposed;
+(3) any limitations proposed to be placed on discovery what changes should be made in the limitations on discovery imposed under these rules and what other limitations should be imposed;